Authors: Pradeep Gandham & Prasad Mistary

 Fig 6: Average Minimum number of nights for room types by neighborhood

-Dual axis graph: A dual axis graph is used to show the relationship between two different variables.
-When we have mixed types of data such as price and number of listings, in this case, a secondary axis can be plotted for the other data series either on x/y-axis.
+Dual-axis graph: A dual-axis graph is used to show the relationship between two different variables.
+When we have mixed types of data such as price and the number of listings, in this case, a secondary axis can be plotted for the other data series either on the x/y-axis.

 Manhattan has the highest number of listings and the average price as well.
 However, in Brooklyn, which has a similar number of listings to Manhattan, the average price is only 63% of Manhattan’s average price.